CombineSlayer24/L4D2-Mob-Rushers/README.md

 - **Mini-Hordes**: A chance for larger groups to spawn together.
 - **Customizable**: Adjust spawn counts, distances, health, and more via a config file.

-# Bugs
-- Common Infected can spawn onto props, make sure we can check if the area is clear before spawning our infected.

 ## ⚙️ Configurable Settings
 Settings are stored in `left4dead2/ems/mob_rushers/config.cfg`.
 If you do not see them, start a game, then you should see them.
 Edit them and restart the level to apply changes.
 Here are the defaults: